Deadly Storms And Tornadoes Sweep Through US

 Tornadoes are common in the United States, especially in the center and south of the country.

-President Biden on Friday visited the Mississippi city of Rolling Fork, one of the worst-hit areas in last week’s tornado.
+Biden on Friday visited the Mississippi city Rolling Fork, one of the worst-hit areas in last week’s tornado.

 In December 2021, tornadoes killed about 80 people in Kentucky.